This information applies to England and Wales.

 Ask your GP or consultant how long it might take for appointments, referrals or test results.
 If it takes longer, ask them for an update.

-There are things you can do to help manage the diagnosis process so that you’re prepared and able to plan.
+There are things you can do to help manage the diagnosis process so that you are prepared.

 This is usually your GP.
 But it could be a paediatrician, Special Educational Needs Co-ordinator (SENCO), a consultant or other health professional.
-Ask your GP who your point of contact should be if it's not them.
+Ask your GP who your point of contact should be.

 Make a note of every referral.
 This helps if you need to give a history to health professionals or you need to refer back to a stage in the process.